mdmccann/simple-web-crawler/readme.md

 ## Improvements
 * Execution is currently limited to memory available as the crawl results are stored in memory before being published to file.
-  Period memory flushing to disk could be utilised to free up RAM storage.
+  Period memory flushing to disk could be utilised to free up local storage.